 who are unknown

-*The judge may issue a custody order binding the parent you found.
-It does not affect the other parent’s rights.
+*The judge may issue a custody order covering the parent you found.
+It does not affect the other parent's rights.

 If the child is already in your physical custody, the court may allow service of court papers on the parent you do not know or cannot find by mail or publication.
 RCW 4.28.100(5).
-(You need advance court approval for service by mail.
-You might need advance approval for service by publication.
-Service by Certified Mail or Publication has more info.)
+Read Service by Certified Mail or Publication.

-You can file here if Washington has jurisdiction over the child.
+You can still file here if Washington has jurisdiction over the child.
 RCW 26.27.201(3).
-You must find and serve the parents.
-The Washington court may not be able to issue a child support order against a parent who has had no contact with Washington.
+However, the Washington court may not be able to make a child support order against a parent who has had no contact with Washington.

-You may not be able to proceed against them unless they agree OR the judge appoints a lawyer to represent their interests.
+You may need that parent to agree to let the case go forward OR the judge might have to appoint a lawyer to represent them.
 Service Members Civil Relief Act, 50 U.S.C.
 App., Sec.
 501 and so on.

 If you lose temporary custody during a non-parent custody case, you can still try to get custody back before the judge enters final orders:

 Ask for as much visitation as the judge will allow.
-Use all the time the judge grants.
+Use all the time the judge gives you.
 Make sure the judge specifically sets out visitation time in the orders.